Education and Training

 The John Braebourne awards are named after one of the UK’s most prolific producers.
 The awards aim to support emerging talent to develop their careers in the film and TV industries.
 There are awards supported by the Cinema and Television Benevolent Fund and awards sponsored by various industry companies and organisations.

-As part of its aim to strengthen Europe’s audiovisual industry the MEDIA Programme supports over 60 different training activities.
+As part of its aim to strengthen Europe’s audiovisual industry, Creative Europe’s MEDIA sub-programme supports over 60 different training activities.
 In addition MEDIA Mundus, the European Commission's new international co-operation programme, supports initiatives including training courses, which strengthen cultural and commercial relations in the audiovisual industry between Europe and professionals of non-European countries.

 Met Film School